giorgiop94/giorgio-blog/_blog/writings/silence.md

 ---
+title: Gift Yourself Some Silence
 ---
-# Gift Yourself Some Silence

 ###### Why reducing podcast consumption may be a good thing